 Everyone of us love biryani in any form, be it with veggies or eggs or seafood or meat.
 We enjoy a hearty meal of biryani with cold raita and chalna or kurma.
-Madurai biryani are aromatic rice which look like cumin and hence gets its name seeragam (which is the Tamil name for cumin seeds).
+Chettinad Mutton Biryani are aromatic rice which look like cumin and hence gets its name seeragam (which is the Tamil name for cumin seeds).
 They are most expensive rice grown in Southern India.

 The other ingredient is lamb.
 You will need tender lamb (young goat) to give the biryani that extra “yum” effect.
 Of all the different types of briyanis known to me, my most favourite one will be lamb/mutton biryani.
 The meat from goat adds such intense flavor and taste to the aromatic basmati rice.
 I don’t know there is something about lamb meat.